tristartom/fussil/formal/lab-F1-comp-SPIN/README.md

-Lab F1: Verifying `Comparison' by SPIN
+Lab F1: Verifying "Comparison" by SPIN
 ===

 You are given a program with a function `int* comp(int st, int ta)`.